Health Studies

 An examination of a current topic in Health Humanities.
 The specific topic will vary from year to year.

-Prerequisite: [HLTB50H3 with a minimum grade of 70%] and [an additional 1.5 credits at the C-level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health Studies].
+Prerequisite: HLTB50H3 and an additional 1.5 credits at the C-level from the program requirements from the Minor program in Health Humanities

 Breadth Requirements: Arts, Literature and Language